 |It’s up to you to choose whether you want to sync all your materials or specific folders.||Be cautious not to delete some important data from GD.
 They’ll disappear from the backup version too.|

 |The app works twofold.
 You can upload data to GD.
 And the files will be automatically transferred to your device.
 And vice versa.
 You upload materials to your local drive, and they sync to GD.||Copying massive data is time-consuming.|

 4) Save space with Drive File Stream

-And if you’re a lucky user of G Suite account, Drive File Stream is an ideal backup solution for you.
+And if you’re a lucky user of Google Workspace account, Drive File Stream is an ideal backup solution for you.
 It also suits you best if you’re a business owner.

-Download and install the GD File Stream app (it’s totally free for G Suite business accounts).
+Download and install the GD File Stream app (it’s totally free for Google Workspace business accounts).
 Then log in to the app with your email address and password and go through the permission section.

 When you launch the tool, you’ll find a GD folder on the left in Finder or File Explorer.
-There will be two sub-folders with your GD files, plus your Team Drives.
+There will be two sub-folders with your GD files, plus your Shared Drives.